toon-format/toon/docs/reference/efficiency-formalization.md

 \Delta_{\text{obj}} = 2 + n + \sum_{i=1}^{n}(L_{\text{json}}(v_i)) - \sum_{i=1}^{n}(L_{\text{toon}}(v_i))
 $$

-If all values are strings, TOON saves 2 bytes from removing braces and an additional byte per field from removing quotes on keys, yielding:
+If all values are strings that can be unquoted in TOON, this simplifies to:

 $$
 f(n) = 2 + 3n